 Building soft barriers #

-Following on from showing users the benefits of freemium, for a freemium model to succeed, you need to create soft barriers that encourage free users to become paying customers.
+Following on from showing users the benefits of freemium, for a freemium model to succeed, you need to create soft barriers that encourage freemium users to become paying customers.
 Trello does this well by only allowing one “Power Up” per free Board—knowing that the majority of their users use more than just one tool in their project workflows.
 And it’s enough to cause reasonable friction in the free user experience—imagine how much more productive you could be with unlimited integrations!

 “It's really important to allow users to have ways around your freemium barriers to drive adoption.
 Look at Zoom, you get 40-minute meetings on a free plan.
 You can start a new meeting – okay, it’s slightly painful, but customers can still make use of the meetings.
 Or Slack.
 You get a 10,000 message history which lets you do the key action: communicate”